a few of my favorite things

-The last decade has seen expanded media training services, increased talent and culinary partnerships and spokesperson opportunities, publishing consulting, and an ever-expanding literary agenting business.
+The last decade has seen expanded media training services, increased talent and culinary partnerships and influencer spokesperson opportunities, publishing consulting, and an ever-expanding literary agenting business.

-In her 40 years in the culinary industry, Lisa has cooked dinner for Julia Child, media trained Emeril Lagasse, cemented book deals for more than 400 authors, created culinary partnerships with leading manufacturers, and represented many award-winning, nationally recognized restaurants.
+In her 40-plus years in the culinary industry, Lisa has cooked dinner for Julia Child, media trained Emeril Lagasse, cemented book deals for more than 400 authors, created culinary partnerships with leading manufacturers, and represented many award-winning, nationally recognized restaurants.

 Lisa has prepped culinary professionals for stardom and helped turned unknown writers into prominent cookbook authors.
-Over the years, she has written restaurant reviews, attended food events and conferences around the world, coordinated book tours and publicity tie-ins, matched food experts with corporations, and conducted numerous seminars and presentations.
+Over the years, she has written restaurant reviews, attended food events and conferences around the world, coordinated book tours and publicity tie-ins, matched food experts and influencers with corporations, and conducted numerous seminars and presentations.
 She has hosted hundreds of events in her home, including fundraisers, chef introductions to media, client gatherings, staff soirees, and author retreats.
-She has been regularly interviewed by the media, was given awards by the International Association of Culinary Professionals (IACP) and the American Marketing Association, and has been a board member of Women Chefs & Restaurateurs, IACP, The Food Bank of Western Massachusetts, and most recently Loomis Communities, as well as being a top fundraiser for the Leukemia and Lymphoma Society.
+She has been regularly interviewed by the media, was given awards by the International Association of Culinary Professionals (IACP) and the American Marketing Association, and has been a board member of Women Chefs & Restaurateurs, IACP, and The Food Bank of Western Massachusetts, as well as being a top fundraiser for the Leukemia and Lymphoma Society.
 She is currently a member of the Monterey Bay Aquarium Seafood Watch Advisory Board, promoting sustainable seafood and fishing practices.

-Whether helping established chefs or rising stars make their mark on the culinary landscape, the common denominator in Lisa’s career has been giving people the tools they need to follow their passion.
+Whether helping established chefs or rising food writers make their mark on the culinary landscape, the common denominator in Lisa’s career has been giving people the tools they need to follow their passion.
 How does she do it?
 She follows her passion and maintains a personal mission to educate, inspire, encourage, guide, and promote the joys of cooking, writing, and healthful eating and living.

 Four decades in the business is a statement that small ideas and big dreams can lead to even bigger accomplishments.
 Small companies can spring up in a barn that once rested on a potato field and somehow impact a world of culinary talent.
-Take several ingredients, put them in a pot, and let bubble… the results are delicious indeed.
+Take several ingredients, put them in a pot, and let simmer… the results are delicious indeed.

 In her not-so-spare time she loves antiquing, traveling, cooking and reads fiction voraciously.